 Revealing the hidden power of seaweed

-We are on a mission to de-mystify the benefits of seaweed by developing transparent health products and sharing our knoweldge through talks and workshops.
+We are on a mission to de-mystify the benefits of seaweed by developing transparent food and skincare products and sharing our knoweldge through talks and workshops.

 Why did we fall for seaweed?